 - 1. UV Intensity Measurement.
 The intensity of UV radiation passing through the water column affects the system's ability to kill organisms.
 To track the reduction in intensity, the UV disinfection system must include a UV intensity meter with a sensor located in the water column at a specified distance from the UV bulbs.
 This meter will measure the intensity of UV radiation in mWatts-seconds/cm2.
 The daily UV radiation intensity shall be determined by reading the meter each day.
 If more than one meter is used, the daily recording will be an average of all meter readings each day.
 Intensity meter(s) must be calibrated at a frequency recommended by the manufacturer.
-The manufacturer's UV intensity readings in the treatment facility's log book.
+The manufacturer's UV intensity curves shall be used to determine when UV bulbs must be replaced or cleaned.
+Record all daily UV intensity readings in the treatment facility's log book.
 Record any change of UV bulbs.
-Daily UV intensity readings are required for at least 5 days per week. - Biosolids Sampling.
-Biosolids composite samples from the storage lagoon or pond shall be taken from reference areas in the storage lagoon or pond pursuant to Test Methods for Evaluating Solid Waste, Volume 2; Field Manual, Physical/Chemical Methods, November 1986, Third Edition, Chapter 9.

-Inorganic pollutant monitoring must be conducted according to Test Methods for Evaluating Solid Waste, Physical/Chemical Methods, Second Edition (1982) with Updates I and II and Third Edition (1986) with Revision I.

-- 3. Volatile Solids Reduction.
+Daily UV intensity readings are required for at least 5 days per week. - 2.
+Biosolids Sampling.
+Biosolids composite samples from the storage lagoon or pond shall be taken from reference areas in the storage lagoon or pond pursuant to Test Methods for Evaluating Solid Waste, Volume 2; Field Manual, Physical/Chemical Methods, November 1986, Third Edition, Chapter 9. - Inorganic pollutant monitoring must be conducted according to Test Methods for Evaluating Solid Waste, Physical/Chemical Methods, Second Edition (1982) with Updates I and II and Third Edition (1986) with Revision I. - 3.
+Volatile Solids Reduction.
 Calculation of the % volatile solids reduction is to be based on comparison of a representative grab sample of total and volatile solids entering each digester (a weighted blend of the primary and secondary clarifier solids) and a representative composite sample of solids exiting each digester withdrawal line. - 4.
 Fecal Coliform Sampling.
 Analyze and report a fecal coliform result for each sample separately.
 Calculate and report the geometric mean of all the samples. - 5.
 Temperature Monitoring.
-After two years of temperature monitoring, and if approved in writing by the Department; monitoring may be waived for those months when the 7-day average of effluent temperature does not exceed the stream temperature standard of 18.0 °C (64.4 °F).
+After two years of temperature monitoring, and if approved in writing by the Department; monitoring may be waived for those months when the 7-day average of effluent temperature does not exceed the stream temperature standard of 18.0 $^{\circ}$ C (64.4 $^{\circ}$ F).
 Temperature monitoring results must be reported on the monthly DMR.